AvvyT/Ecommerce-site-with-Ember.js/README.md

 The site is styled with bootstrap and sass.

 * You can visit Sass documentation page at [Sass](https://sass-lang.com/documentation/syntax/structure/).
-* You can visit bootstrap CDN documentation page at [Bootstrap](https://www.bootstrapcdn.com/)
+* You can visit Bootstrap CDN documentation page at [Bootstrap](https://www.bootstrapcdn.com/)

 ## Prerequisites